BogdanStirbat/BogdanStirbat.github.io/_posts/2018-04-01-maven-transitive-dependencies.markdown

     <version>5.0.4.RELEASE</version>
 </dependency>
 {% endhighlight %}
 then spring-web becomes a direct dependency.
 As we can [see](https://mvnrepository.com/artifact/org.springframework/spring-web/5.0.4.RELEASE), spring-web also depends on [jackson-databind](https://mvnrepository.com/artifact/com.fasterxml.jackson.core/jackson-databind/2.9.4).
-Since spring-web declared this as a dependency, Maven will automatically download and include in out application jackson-databind as well; this is a transitive dependency.
+Since spring-web declared this as a dependency, Maven will automatically download and include in our application jackson-databind as well; this is a transitive dependency.
 So, direct dependencies are directly included by the end applications, and transitive dependencies are direct dependency's dependencies. [jackson-databind](https://mvnrepository.com/artifact/com.fasterxml.jackson.core/jackson-databind/2.9.4) depends on [jackson-core](https://mvnrepository.com/artifact/com.fasterxml.jackson.core/jackson-core/2.9.4).
 So, jackson-core is a transitive dependency for our application as well.
 As we can see, we have a graph of dependencies, of arbitrary length.

 ### Transitive dependencies with conflicting versions